theGiuMac/exposurescore-webapp/sql/README.md

       - Insertion of attributes at seed database state
       - Insertion of seed dataset of parsed user agents (full User Agent strings are not included!)

+   Alternatively, the useragents.sql contains all updated rows until the new in-app browsers including their versions and updated attribute table.

 This folder will contain different dumps of the database at different stages of collection, so that we keep track of a temporal reference for the newly added User Agent strings.